MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/schema-entities/views.md

 ## How to define a view

 Views are defined through [user-defined functions](../functions/user-defined-functions.md), which come in two forms: query-defined functions and stored functions.
-To qualify as a view, the function must accept no arguments and yield a tabular expression as its output.
+To qualify as a view, a function must accept no arguments and yield a tabular expression as its output.

-For a query-defined function, specify the `view` keyword before the function definition.
+To define a query-defined function as a view, specify the `view` keyword before the function definition.
 For an example, see [Query-defined view](#query-defined-view).

-For a stored function, set the `view` property to `true` when you create the function.
+To define a stored function as a view, set the `view` property to `true` when you create the function.
+For an example, see [Stored view](#stored-view).
 For more information, see the [.create function command](../../management/create-function.md).
-For an example, see [Stored view](#stored-view).

 ## Examples

 ### Query-defined view

-The following query defines two query-defined functions: `T_view` and `T_notview`.
+The following query defines two functions: `T_view` and `T_notview`.
 The query results demonstrate that only `T_view` is resolved by the wildcard reference in the union operation.

 > [!div class="nextstepaction"]
 > <a href="https://dataexplorer.azure.com/clusters/help/databases/Samples?query=H4sIAAAAAAAAA8tJLVEIiS/LTC1XsFUAUxqaCtUKBUWZeSUKFbaGCrXWXDlgNXn5JVBlKCqMQCpK8zLz8xRCtACsbfBqTgAAAA==" target="_blank">Run the query</a>